 - Do more repetitions

-- Do the exercise really slowly with controlled movements (slower movements reduce momentum and make your muscles work harder)
+- Do the exercise slowly with controlled movements as slower movements reduce momentum and make your muscles work harder

 - Take shorter breaks between each set

-- Add a plyometric movement (such as clapping at the top of a push-up, or jumping up at the end of a squat)
+- Add a plyometric movement like clapping at the top of a push-up or jumping up at the end of a squat

-- Build in static holds—hold your body in the position of resistance without moving for a set period of time
+- Build in static holds, such as holding your body in the position of resistance without moving for a set period of time

 Bodyweight exercises, by nature, work several muscles groups at once.
 They also frequently challenge your balance, and you have to use your core muscles to stay in position.
 They’re unstable by design, and you have to use all your muscles to center yourself.

 Imagine for a moment doing a single-leg press on a machine.
-Most likely, you can do one while relaxing your core, or using it very little.
-But you simply can’t avoid tightening your core muscles when you do a one-legged squat.
+Most likely, you can do one while relaxing your core or using it very little.
+However, you can’t avoid tightening your core muscles when you do a one-legged squat.

 If you’ve ever performed a set up push-ups, you know how it feels—by the time you stop, you’re usually panting pretty hard.
 That’s a sign that your heart is working, and that’s a good thing.